wildfly-extras/wildfly-cloud-tests/tests/manual/README.md

 # 'Manual' tests

+**!!!
+We currently don't have any manual tests !!!
+So this is a placeholder if we need them again**

 Each test has a profile to trigger it.
 There may be more that needs doing for each test, so check the README for each test to see what is needed.